prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 The [Prebid sample ad](http://prebid.org/examples/pbjs_demo.html) can be loaded with the request sample [here](../../../endpoints/openrtb2/sample-requests/valid-whole/exemplary/prebid-test-ad.json).

-Other examples can be found in the [OpenRTB2 Examples](../../../endpoints/openrtb2/sample-requests/valid-whole/exemplary) directory.
+Other examples can be found in [endpoints/openrtb2/sample-requests/valid-whole/exemplary](../../../endpoints/openrtb2/sample-requests/valid-whole/exemplary).

 ### Sample Response